okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 ### Get Associated Linked Object Values
 {:.api .api-operation}

-{% api_operation get /api/v1/users/${id}/linkedObjects/${associated-name} %}
+{% api_operation get /api/v1/users/${id}/linkedObjects/${associated.name} %}

 For the specified user, gets an array of users who are `associated` for the specified role.
-If the specified user is not a `primary`,  an empty arry is returned.
+If the specified user is not a `primary`,  an empty array is returned.

 Use `me` instead of `id` to specify the current session user.